gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 - `autoscroll`: whether to autoscroll to the output when prediction has finished (by default `"false"`)
 - `eager`: whether to load the Gradio app as soon as the page loads (by default `"false"`)
 - `theme_mode`: whether to use the `dark`, `light`, or default `system` theme mode (by default `"system"`)
+- `onloadcomplete`: an event that is triggered once the embedded space has finished loading.

 Here's an example of how to use these attributes to create a Gradio app that does not lazy load and has an initial height of 0px.